 How many states are currently signed on?

-As of now, 11 states and Washington, D.C. have joined the National Popular Vote compact: Connecticut, Rhode Island, Vermont, Hawaii, Massachusetts, Maryland, Washington, New Jersey, Illinois, New York, and California.
-This brings us to just over 60% of the electoral votes needed to activate the pact.
+As of now, 14 states and Washington, D.C. have joined the National Popular Vote compact: Connecticut, Rhode Island, Vermont, Hawaii, Massachusetts, Maryland, Washington, New Jersey, Illinois, New York, California, Colorado, New Mexico, and Delaware.
+This brings us to 189 of the 270 (70%) electoral votes needed to activate the pact — just 81 votes away.

 Wouldn’t this mean that candidates would only need to campaign in big cities?